xopxe/robotito_firmware/README.md

 ## Installation

-After you have you robotito correctly setup and connected, use the `update.sh` script to copy the envoronment to the robot.
+After you have you robotito correctly setup and connected, use the `update.sh` script to copy the environment to the robot.

 This script depends on the `wcc`tool being installed to be ablo to copy files to the robot.
 Look [here](https://github.com/whitecatboard/Lua-RTOS-ESP32#method-1-get-a-precompiled-firmware) for instructions on installing it.